-- We obtained an understanding of the relevant controls related to the recognition of project revenue and tested such controls for design and operating effectiveness, including controls over the determination of the final estimated construction profit, which includes management's review of the assumptions and key inputs used to recognize revenue on project contracts using the cost-to-cost input method, including costs associated with labor, materials, equipment, subcontracting and outside engineering along with estimates of total consideration payable when contracts contain variable consideration provisions. - We performed substantive analytical procedures on the Company's project revenue line of business, with a focus on significant changes in gross margin, contract budgets and contract pricing from the prior year, on contracts open in both the current year and prior year. - We selected a sample of project contracts and evaluated the estimates of total costs for each of the project contracts by: - Testing the initial project budget by the development of an independent margin expectation for the projects combined with inquiry with the project management team and/or comparing selected items from the underlying budget to the source information used to develop the project budget. - Evaluating management's judgments related to the Company's ability to achieve the estimates of final construction contract profit as well as achievement on project timelines by performing corroborating inquiries with Company personnel, including project managers, and comparing the estimates to documentation such as management's internal budgets and contract terms. - Confirmation of project progression with customers, including identification of any delays in project timeline.
+- We obtained an understanding of the relevant controls related to the recognition of project revenue and tested such controls for design and operating effectiveness, including controls over the determination of the final estimated construction profit, which includes management's review of the assumptions and key inputs used to recognize revenue on project contracts using the cost-to-cost input method, including costs associated with labor, materials, equipment, subcontracting and outside engineering along with estimates of total consideration payable when contracts contain variable consideration provisions. - We performed substantive analytical procedures on the Company's project revenue line of business, with a focus on significant changes in gross margin, contract budgets and contract pricing from the prior year, on contracts open in both the current year and prior year. - We selected a sample of project contracts and evaluated the estimates of total costs for each of the project contracts by: - Testing the initial project budget by the development of an independent contract profit margin expectation for the projects combined with inquiry with the project management team and/or comparing selected items from the underlying budget to the source information used to develop the project budget. - Evaluating management's judgments related to the Company's ability to achieve both the estimates of final construction contract profit and the project timeline as well as management's estimates of total consideration payable when contracts contain variable consideration by performing corroborating inquiries with Company personnel, including project managers, and comparing the estimates to documentation such as management's internal budgets and contract terms. - Confirming project progression with customers, including identification of any delays in the project timeline.